 For planting, dig holes 3 to 6 inches deep and 12 to 16 inches apart.
 Set a single clove in each hole with the tip pointing upwards and the blunt root base down to a depth of 4-5 inches.
 Cover with soil, water, and wait.
-Within a couple of weeks sprouts should rise from the soil, and the plants may reach a 6 inches or more before heavy frost hits.
-They will overwinter in an evergreen to semi-evergreen state where winters are mild but will die back in colder zones.
+Within a couple of weeks, sprouts should rise from the soil, and the plants may reach 6 inches or more before heavy frosts hit.
+Garlic will overwinter in an evergreen to semi-evergreen state where winters are mild but will die back in colder zones.

 Garlic Growth Cycle

 In spring, garlic plants will emerge and leaf up, and by late spring to early summer each will produce a heronesque flower or bulbil bud.
 The buds should be removed as soon as they appear or they’ll deplete the precious garlic bulbs underground.
 Just clip the stems back to the main plant, but don’t throw away the buds.
 They’re also good eating and look and taste great stir-fried or sautéed.